top of page

 “Narada,” the voice echoed again.

-Vishnu smiled kindly and said, “Narada, I accept your curse.
+Vishnu smiled, “Narada, I accept your curse.
 One day, I will indeed need the help of monkeys, akin to what you saw yourself in.”
 Narada lowered his gaze in shame, for this was precisely the curse he had intended to pronounce.

 Then, with a twinkle in his eye, Vishnu asked, “But tell me, dear sage—how did it feel to cast aside your Brahmacharya and fall prey to desire?”

-With a heart full of remorse and newfound clarity, humbled and embarrassed, Narada bowed before Vishnu.
+Narada bowed before Vishnu with a heart full of remorse and newfound clarity.
 He left Vaikuntha chanting “Narayana, Narayana,” this time with genuine reverence and devotion.

 Comments